cardillan/mindcode/doc/syntax/SYNTAX.markdown

 ## Program structure

-Mindcode program is a sequence of expressions or statements.
+Mindcode program is a sequence of expressions and statements.
 Semicolons separate statements and expressions, as in `a = 5; b = 10;`.
 Expressions have a value: `1 + 2` is an expression whose value is `3`.
 Whitespace (spaces, tabs, new-line characters) serves to separate individual _tokens_: keywords, identifiers, operators, and so on, but is otherwise ignored.
 Indentation, while recommended, is ignored by the compiler.

 Mindcode identifiers and keywords are case-sensitive -- `if` is different from `If` (first is a keyword, the second is not and could be used as a variable or function name).

 A text enclosed between `/*` and `*/` is a comment that can span several lines.
 Additionally, anything following a `//` is a comment till the end of the line.
 Comments are completely ignored by Mindcode.

-You can use the [remark() function](SYNTAX-4-FUNCTIONS.markdown#remarks) to place comments or notes directly to the compiled code.
-An enhanced comment is a comment that starts with `///` (three slashes instead of two).
-This is an [alternative way to enter remarks](SYNTAX-4-FUNCTIONS.markdown#enhanced-comments) into the compiled code.

-> [!NOTE]
-> Enhanced comments can only be used at places where a statement can start, it is not possible to insert them in the middle of a statement.
-The following code demonstrates it:
->
-> ```
-> for i = 0;            /// Cannot put an enhanced commment here
->     i < 10;           /// Neither here
->     i++               /// Nope
-> do
->     /// But it can be here
->     println(i);       /// Or here
-> end;
-> ```

 ### Modules

 A source file contains either a program or a module.
-Modules are declared using the `module` keyword, and are primarily used when defining remote functions and variables, supported in Mindustry 8.
-See [Remote functions and variables](REMOTE-CALLS.markdown) for more information.
+Modules are declared using the `module` keyword, and are primarily used for creating reusable libraries or remote functions and variables, supported in Mindustry 8.
+See [Remote functions and variables](REMOTE-CALLS.markdown#remote-functions-and-variables) for more information.

 ### Libraries and external files